heyingxu/Parallel-Computing/README.md

 # Parallel-Computing
-### 并行计算实验
+### Parallel Computing Experiment
-1. 矩阵相乘
+1. MatrixMultiply
- - MPI实现
+ - Implementation based on MPI
- - OpenMP实现
+ - Implementation based on OpenMP
-2. 蒙特卡罗求值
+2. MonteCarlo
- - MPI实现
+ - Implementation based on MPI
- - OpenMP实现
+ - Implementation based on OpenMP
-3. 快速排序
+3. Quicksort
- - MPI实现
+ - Implementation based on MPI
- - OpenMP实现
+ - Implementation based on OpenMP
-4. wordcount
+4. WordCount
- - MPI实现
+ - Implementation based on MPI
- - OpenMP实现
+ - Implementation based on OpenMP